pkshyun/tf_examples/README.md

 I plan to expand this list, but so far it includes the following projects:

 - Classify between human versus horse images.
-- Automatically segment brain tumours with brain MRI images.
+- Automatically segment brain tumours in brain MRI images.